flyvy-verifier/flyvy/LANGUAGE.md

     program ::= module

-A module consists of a sequence of declarations, each of which either (1) adds to the signature, (2) defines a macro, or (3) states an assertion or assumption.
+A module consists of a signature, a sequence of definitions, and a sequence of statements (assertions or assumptions).

-    module ::= declaration*
+    module ::= signature_declaration* definition* statement*
-    declaration ::= signature_declaration | definition | statement

 ### Signature declarations